merylcarey/acmcelwee.github.io/_posts/2015-09-24-dr-shari-davis.md

 > "Powerlifting has provided me with physical activity that is both physically & mentally challenging.
 Training & lifting have provided me with a confidence that permeates all areas of my life - personal and professional.
 I believe training will increase my chances of lifelong health while decreasing the effects of aging such as falls, broken bones, & stability.
-Find a physical activity that you enjoy and do it.
-If powerlifting is something you're considering, go to a meet and get a sense of the energy among the lifters as well as the encouraging and supportive environment."
 <br/>
-"Powerlifting is a sport that one can start to train for later in life without any athletic background.
+"Find a physical activity that you enjoy and do it.
+If powerlifting is something you're considering, go to a meet and get a sense of the energy among the lifters as well as the encouraging and supportive environment.
+Powerlifting is a sport that one can start to train for later in life without any athletic background.
 I view it as stealth cardio.
 The ability to lift heavy weights provides a feeling of being empowered.
 Being strong is an ego boost."
 <br/>